 YOU MUST HAVE TRAVEL INSURANCE WITH A MINIMUM MEDICAL, EVACUATION, AND REPATRIATION COVERAGE OF US$100,000

 Do we get a refund if we cancel the trip?

 Once you make the first payment, we enter into a contract with hotels, transportation, and restaurants on your behalf and we must pay for those services.
-If you cancel the trip 60 days or more in advance, 50% of the deposit value will be refunded.
-If the cancellation is received less than 60 days before the start of the trip, you will forfeit 100% of the total tour value.
+Because we have chartered the boat and paid in full, your $500 reservation deposit is non-refundable.
+If the cancellation is received 119 days or more in advance of the trip start date, a penalty fee of 55% of the total tour value will be charged per person.
+If the cancellation is received 120 days or less before the start of the trip, you will forfeit 100% of the total tour value.

 Do I need to be in good health to travel to Ecuador?

 Yes.
 No sophisticated medical facilities are on our itineraries or locations to which we travel.
 Our tours are intended for persons in reasonably good health and with full mobility.
 Passengers who are not fit for long trips for any reason, including mobility issues, disability, heart or other health condition are advised not to join the tour, which would entail an unreasonable risk to your health and the enjoyment of all those aboard.

 All food allergies and dietary restrictions must be disclosed to us at the time of booking.
 We will use reasonable efforts to accommodate special requirements, but this is not always possible given the nature of the destinations we visit.
 We cannot guarantee that dietary needs or restrictions can be accommodated.